CALCRIM No. 775. Death Penalty: Intellectual Disability (Pen. Code, § 1376)

 preponderance of the evidence, the defendant must prove that it is more

-likely than not that (he/she) is mentally retarded.
-If the defendant has
+likely than not that (he/she) is intellectually disabled.
+If the defendant

-not met this burden, you must find that (he/she) has not proved that (he/
+has not met this burden, you must find that (he/she) has not proved that

-she) is mentally retarded.
-In order to return a finding that the defendant
+(he/she) is intellectually disabled.
+In order to return a finding that the

-is or is not mentally retarded, you must all agree on that finding.
+defendant is or is not intellectually disabled, you must all agree on that

 The court has a sua sponte duty to instruct on general concepts of law.
 (People v.